rarylson/update-conf.py/CONTRIBUTING.md

     make install-develop
     ```

-- If your pull request solves a bug, include the necessary unit tests that reproduces the bug (and that passes after the fix);
+- If your pull request solves a bug, please include the necessary unit tests that reproduces the bug (and that passes after the fix);
-- If your pull request adds a feature, include the necessary unit tests;
+- If your pull request adds a feature, please include the necessary unit tests;
 - Add any necessary docstrings and comments to the code;
-- Verify if your code passes in every check and test:
+- Verify if your code passes in the checks and tests:

   ```sh
   make check